 - have a freshly made green smoothie every morning (and sometimes, have one in the afternoon, too).

-- eat dinner earlier each night so that you don’t have to fall asleep on a completely full stomach.
+- eat dinner earlier each night, so you don’t have to fall asleep on a full stomach.

 - start with removing refined sugars first; later you can tackle fruit.

-Many nutritional experts believe that, ultimately, all sugar is the same to your body, whether it’s the high-fructose corn syrup in a candy bar or the naturally occurring sugars in a plum.
+Many nutritional experts believe that all sugar is the same for your body, whether it’s the high-fructose corn syrup in a candy bar or the naturally occurring sugars in a plum.